BeWorld2018/gamecontrollerdb.txt/README.md

 # GameControllerDB MORPHOS

-A MorphOS community sourced database of game controller mappings to be used with SDL2 Game Controller functionality.
+A MorphOS community source database of game controller mappings to be used with SDL2 Game Controller functionality.

 # Usage
 Download gamecontrollerdb.txt, place it in your app's directory and load it.